Pyramid Club (Philadelphia)

 The Pyramid Club was the only exhibition space in Philadelphia at the time that was owned, operated and controlled by African-Americans.
 The club played an important role within the African-American community by connecting artists with middle and upper-class professionals able to support their work.

 The Pyramid Club dissolved in 1963.

 It has been commemorated with a historical marker by the Pennsylvania Historical & Museum Commission.

 Founding

-Among those instrumental in establishing the Pyramid Club were Woodley Wells, Alton C. Berry, George Drummond, Wilbur Strickland, Lewis Tanner Moore, Scholley Pace Alexander, Theodore O. Spaulding, Thomas Powell, and Walter Fitzgerald Jerrick.
+Among those instrumental in establishing the Pyramid Club were Woodley Wells, Alton C. Berry, George Drummond, Wilbur Strickland, Lewis Tanner Moore, Scholley Pace Alexander, Oscar James Cooper, Theodore O. Spaulding, Thomas Powell, and Walter Fitzgerald Jerrick.
 Dr. Walter Fitzgerald Jerrick became president of the club.
 Its directors included Drs.
 Harry J. Greene and Charles W. Dorsey and attorney Theodore O. Spaulding.

 Membership

 According to The Crisis, all members of the Pyramid Club had to be members of the National Association for the Advancement of Colored People (NAACP).

 Membership in the club cost $120, with monthly dues of $2.40.

 At least at first, only men were officially accepted as members in the Pyramid Club.
 Women, however, were active at an organizational level throughout the club's history.
 There was an active Ladies’ Auxiliary, a Pyramid Wives Club, and a Women’s Coordinating Committee.
 Women could sit on the exhibition committee, whose work included the selection of pieces for exhibitions.
 Works by women were accepted and shown in exhibitions.